| A TRANSLATION MEMOIR: 45 YEARS WITH CESAR VALLEJO Dr. Clayton Eshleman

 Lahey and myself.
 I had become aware of poetry in translation almost as soon as

+I became aware, in 1956 that poetry existed at all.
 I finished a Master’s Degree in 1961, and took a job with the University of Maryland’s Far Eastern Division,

 teaching literature to military personnel stationed in Japan, Taiwan,